 - The covers of the second and third Twilight novels are black backgrounds with the title and some random object that may or may not relate to the plot.
 (A flower and a ribbon, respectively.)

 - And given Twilight's success, every other YA fantasy novel cover these days has a similar design.

-- The torn ribbon may be interpreted to symbolise the tear between Bella's Vampire boyfriend and family and her "Werewolf" friends, who are enemies.
+- The torn ribbon may be interpreted to symbolize the tear between Bella's vampire boyfriend and family and her "werewolf" friends, who are enemies.
 However, Meyer has stated she had no control over the flower cover, and it has no relevance.

 - The first one's less minimalistic, since it shows its random object on a black background (an apple; I don't know what apples have to do with the plot, but What Do You Mean, It's Not Symbolic??) being held in a pair of disembodied hands.
 But it still probably counts.

 - Many, many old (and other hardcover) books are like this, with just a title printed on the spine.
 Of course some of those could be because the book jacket is missing.
 It can also be because the original paperback cover fell off and got lost, and the book was rebound in hardcover in a library.

 - Faber & Faber's poetry books are often this (example).

 - Thomas Pynchon's Mason & Dixon and Against the Day, released in 1997 and 2006, respectively.

 - The first edition of Richard Bachman's Thinner

 - Not counting the mylar cover it was packaged in, Madonna's book Sex just has the title in tiny, raised letters on a blank cover.